mail_outline [email protected]

 Market Street, Liskeard, Cornwall.
 1969A view of Market Street taken from the bottom of Castle Hill, looking along the length of Market Street to the junction of Pike Street and Fore Street

 Procession on Bay Tree Hill, Liskeard, Cornwall.
-6th July 1893The procession is in celebration of the marriage of the Duke of York (future King George V) to Princess Mary.
-The photograph is taken from Bay Tree Hill looking down to the procession emerging
+6th July 1893The procession is in celebration of the marriage of the Duke of York (future King George V) to Princess Mary

 Houses downhill from the White Hart Inn, Ludgvan, Cornwall.
 1983Road with stone houses and three cars, one with the registration number SCV 656Y.
 The houses include Pillar House, Cherry Tree Cottage, Wayside Cottage and Hillcrest.
 Photographer: Charles Woolf